hbollon/k8s-voting-app-aws/README.md

 ##### Using k8s templates

-1. Deploy all k8s ressources: `kubectl apply -f k8s-specifications`
+1. Deploy all k8s ressources: `kubectl apply -f k8s-specifications --namespace=voting-app-stack`
 2. Get your cluster IP using: `minikube ip`
 3. Enable ingress access:
    - **On Linux:** Edit your hosts file located at `/etc/hosts` by adding `<minikube ip> result.votingapp.com vote.votingapp.com` to the end of it, of course replace `<minikube ip>` by the real cluster ip.